stolostron/rhacm-docs/install/install_connected_tp.md

 ## Prerequisites

-The following prerequisites must be met before installing Red Hat Advanced Cluster Management for Kubernetes:
+You must meet the following requirements before installing Red Hat Advanced Cluster Management for Kubernetes:

 * Red Hat OpenShift Container Platform version 4.3, or later, must be deployed in your environment, and you must be logged into it with the CLI.
 See the [OpenShift version 4.3 documentation](https://docs.openshift.com/container-platform/4.3/welcome/index.html) or [OpenShift version 4.4 documentation](https://docs.openshift.com/container-platform/4.4/welcome/index.html).